flyteorg/flyte/README.md

 ## Resources

 📆 [Weekly office hours](https://calendly.com/flyte-office-hours-01/30min): Live informal sessions with the Flyte team held every week.
-Book a 30-minute slot and get your questions answered.
+Book a 30-minute slot and get your questions answered. <br>
-👥 [Biweekly community sync](https://www.addevent.com/event/EA7823958): A biweekly event where the Flyte team provides updates on the project and community members can share their progress and ask questions.
+👥 [Biweekly community sync](https://www.addevent.com/event/EA7823958): A biweekly event where the Flyte team provides updates on the project and community members can share their progress and ask questions. <br>
-💬 [Slack](https://slack.flyte.org/): Join the Flyte community on Slack to chat with other users, ask questions, and get help.
+💬 [Slack](https://slack.flyte.org/): Join the Flyte community on Slack to chat with other users, ask questions, and get help. <br>
-⚠️ [GitHub](https://github.com/flyteorg/flyte): Check out the Flyte project on GitHub to file issues, contribute code, and stay up to date on the latest development.
+⚠️ [GitHub](https://github.com/flyteorg/flyte): Check out the Flyte project on GitHub to file issues, contribute code, and stay up to date on the latest development. <br>
-📹 [Youtube](https://www.youtube.com/channel/UCNduEoLOToNo3nFVly-vUTQ): Tune into panel discussions, customer success stories, community updates and feature deep dives.
+📹 [Youtube](https://www.youtube.com/channel/UCNduEoLOToNo3nFVly-vUTQ): Tune into panel discussions, customer success stories, community updates and feature deep dives. <br>
-📄 [Blog](https://flyte.org/blog): Check out the tutorials and feature deep dives.
+📄 [Blog](https://flyte.org/blog): Check out the tutorials and feature deep dives. <br>
 💡 [RFCs](rfc/.): RFCs contain our existing product proposals.

 ## How to Contribute